-CRF category / issue Review recommendation Review report / paragraph MS response / status of implementation Chapter/section in the NIR

-not to estimate emissions or removals under

-this pool and category.
-During the review, the

-Party justified the fact that dead wood and

-litter under forest management is not a net

-source of CO 2 emissions in the country

-The ERT recommends that Poland provide a

-more detailed explanation to demonstrate

-that the pool dead wood and litter in the

-category forest management is not a net

-source of CO 2 emissions
+CRF category / issue Review recommendation Review report / paragraph MS response / status of implementation Chapter/section in the NIR a change in management intensity or practices, a change in disturbance regime or a change in forest type).
+Therefore, considering that the carbon stock changes from dead wood and litter under forest management activities under Article 3, paragraph 4, of the Kyoto Protocol are not a net source of CO 2 emissions, Poland decided not to estimate emissions or removals under this pool and category.
+During the review, the Party justified the fact that dead wood and litter under forest management is not a not probability, in net removals in the DOM & litter pools, approach i which this pool is reported with the notation "NO" (application of "a not a source provisions") in these pools is considered as the most acceptable approach for L-FL until a more advanced estimation would be developed. litter under forest management is not a net source of CO 2 emissions in the country The ERT recommends that Poland provide a more detailed explanation to demonstrate that the pool dead wood and litter in the category forest management is not a net source of CO 2 emissions